MeghnaObalashetty/Personal-Budget-App/README.md

 Create a MySQL database and configure the connection details in server.js file.
 I have used below cloud server: https://console.clever-cloud.com/ to host my database in cloud.

+WEBSITE HOSTING:

+I have used Render(https://dashboard.render.com/) and Netlify(https://app.netlify.com/) to host my project.

 TESTING:
 You can run Unit Test case using 'npm run test' in project folder(my-budget-tracker)